This article has been revamped and revised. The new article can be found here.

-Expressing yourself radically apparently applies to Utilikilts, lingerie, and public intoxication but not to Hawaiian shirts it would seem.
-At least a couple of times every year someone takes one look at me and assumes it's my frist year.
-They sometimes even get a little snarky about my dress, especially if they don't realize I'm wearing socks and shoes due largely to my outrageous dry skin issues and with absolutely no premeditation to offend their delicate sensibilities about not being barefoot and free.
-I don't bother pointing out the irony of being you-don't-fit-in judgmental at an event largely focused on non-conformity, but I do enjoy it when they discover I've been coming for two, three, four, even five times longer than they have.
-(ETA: Might hit six this year!)
+Expressing yourself radically apparently applies to Utilikilts and nudity but not to Hawaiian shirts.
+At least a couple of times every year someone takes one look at me and assumes I'm a virgin.
+They sometimes even get a little snarky especially if they don't realize I'm wearing socks and shoes due largely to my outrageous dry skin issues and with absolutely no premeditation to offend their delicate sensibilities about not being barefoot and free.
+I don't bother pointing out the irony of being judgmental about the fact that someone looks different at an event largely focused on non-conformity, but I do enjoy it when they discover I've been coming for two or three times longer than they have.

 -I'm not the right kind of artist.
-I feel deeply and have passion and all that shit, but I don't express it in the normal playa ways.
 I trundle around with my Moleskine journal and a mechanical pencil and spend almost the whole time I'm there taking notes or just writing.
 But Burning Man is a place of performance art and sculpture.
 It is a place for fire dancers and people with flamethrowers attached to their cars.
-For the gregarious folks with wild costumes and LED wire who feed off each other's exuding energy.
-It's not a place for mousy little writers, quietly scribbling away.
+For the gregarious folks with wild costumes and LED wire who feed off each other's energy.

 I am cloistered within the crowd.

-Which is not as corny and artsy-fartsy as it sounds.
-At least not when you're standing in the middle of it and experiencing it.
+Which is not as corny as it sounds.
+At least not when you're standing in it.

 All these things are why it becomes such a period of rejuvenation for me.
-There is so much stimulation going on all the time with lights and music and energy, but in a way, I'm in a kind of sensory deprivation tank.
-Out in the middle of nowhere with flat, cracked land stretching out for what feels like forever, all but invisible to everyone else, and looking at some strange piece of art is where the distractions fade away, and the mindless chatter of online debates and "have you checked your e-mail" and banal conversations and politics and religion and that hum of sexism and racism and it all fades into a distant thump like bass on an art car a mile off, and I discover there's nothing I can distract myself with except those fundamental questions we all usually try our hardest never to have to answer.
+There is so much stimulation going on all the time with lights and music and energy, but mentally, I'm in a kind of sensory deprivation tank.
+Out in the middle of nowhere with flat, cracked land stretching out for what feels like forever, all but invisible to everyone else, and looking at some strange piece of art is where the distractions fade away, and the mindless chatter of online debates and "have you checked your e-mail" and banal conversations fade and I discover there's nothing I can distract myself with except those fundamental questions we all usually try our hardest never to have to answer.
 "Who are you?"
 I ask me.
 "What do you want?"
 "Why are you here?
 What do you actually care about?"